 Under the CBR regulations, CBM is required to comply with a number of mandatory ratios.
 The CBR Instruction No. 139-I "On Banks' Mandatory Economic Ratios" dated 3 December 2012 provides that capital adequacy ratios consisting of common equity tier 1 capital adequacy ratio (N1.1), tier 1 capital adequacy ratio (N1.2) and the total capital adequacy ratio (N1.0) (previously, N1 ratio) must be at least 4.5%, 6.0% and 8.0%, respectively, calculated on the basis of RAS.
 If a bank's capital adequacy ratios were to fall below the minimum levels, the CBR could impose various sanctions or, in the event of repeated violations, revoke such bank's banking licence.
+As of 1 March 2017, CBM's common equity tier 1 capital adequacy ratio (N1.1), tier 1 capital adequacy ratio (N1.2) and the total capital adequacy ratio adequacy ratio (N1.0) were 7.60, 7.60 and 13.19, respectively.
 The CBR may amend the capital adequacy requirement, increase the capital adequacy ratios at any point or introduce additional capital requirements for systemically important credit institutions and, in such circumstances, CBM would be forced to seek additional capital or alternative sources of financing to comply with these requirements, which may not be available or may only be available at commercially unsustainable prices.
 The shareholders of CBM are under no obligation to inject additional capital into CBM, and there can be no assurance that the shareholders will be willing or able to provide required capital and funding support to CBM in the future.